ezequielpf/insiders_clustering/README.md

 # Insiders Clustering

-## This projets has a gol to discovery similarity people to join a loyalty probram
+## The present project aims to find significant customers for the business who make high purchases and offer them a loyalty program.

-#### This project was made by Meigarom Lopes.
+#### Made by Ezequiel Pelisoli Francisco.

 # 1. Business Problem.